In developing countries, pressure to increase agricultural productivity has resulted in?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-The correct choice indicates that in developing countries, the pressure to increase agricultural productivity has often led to the conversion of forests into agricultural fields.
-This practice is driven by the need to expand the land available for cultivation in order to meet the demands of a growing population and enhance food security.
-When forests are cleared to create additional farmland, it can result in immediate increases in agricultural production, but also comes with significant environmental consequences such as loss of biodiversity, disruption of ecosystems, and increased greenhouse gas emissions from deforestation.
+In developing countries, the pressure to increase agricultural productivity often leads to the conversion of forests into agricultural fields.
+This is primarily driven by the need to expand arable land to support growing populations and enhance food security.
+As the demand for agricultural products rises, forested areas are frequently cleared to make way for crops or livestock, which can have significant environmental impacts, including loss of biodiversity, disruption of ecosystems, and increased greenhouse gas emissions.

 Subscribe